How do I run a Capital Campaign?

 These studies do a few things.
 First, they find out how responsive the organization’s supporters are of the idea behind the capital campaign.
 Do people like it?
 Do they think it’s a good time for a campaign?
 The feasibility study should also identify people who have the ability and interest in making lead gifts.
 A lead gift is any gift of a substantial percentage of the total campaign goal.
 It will also identify supporters who are interested in participating in the campaign by opening up their calendars and their rolodexes to solicit additional gifts.

 The Feasibility Study could have a few different outcomes.
 It might discover that the community is hungry for the kind of investment that you envision and that there are plenty of resources available to make it happen.
 It might discover that people really don’t know who you are and what you do.
 In that case, you might need to put off your capital campaign for several years in order to do some relationship building.
 It might also discover that the project is warmly received but the resources are not available to fully fund the big vision.
 In this case, you might decide to scale back the vision or rethink your approach.

 Most capital campaigns break their timeline into two phases, the ‘quiet’ phase and the ‘public’ phase.

 This public phase should try to engage donors at the appropriate level for their capacity.
 What does this mean?
-Occasional donors who give small amounts should be solicited with an e-mail that directs them to the campaign’s website or a direct mail piece.
-You might have volunteers take to the phones to talk to donors who give more than once a year or do online recurring donations.
-Donors who have the capacity for major gifts should be asked during personal visits by a team made up of volunteers who have a relationship with them and a staff member.
-Your lead gifts should be mostly already done by this point.
+You can use email or direct mail to direct occasional donors who give small amounts to the campaign’s website.
+Volunteers can take to the phones to talk to donors who give more than once a year or do online recurring donations.

 A note about pledges!